jadecobra/python_tdd_exercises/source/exception handling.rst

       E       AttributeError: module 'module' has no attribute 'non_existent_attribute'

-  add the exception to our running list
+  add the exception to the running list

   .. code-block:: python